frkn-dev/site/README.md

 ### Env

 Fill in all required environment variables.
-Use `.env.example` as a template for your `.env` file.
+Use `env.ts` as a template for your `.env` file.

 ### Security